|

 • Zesty Lemon: Fresh lemon juice brightens the flavors and adds a refreshing tang.

-• Vibrant Cilantro: Fresh cilantro provides a herbaceous freshness that cuts through the richness of the potatoes and spices.
+• Fresh cilantro: Fresh cilantro provides a herbaceous freshness that cuts through the richness of the potatoes and spices.

 • A Touch of Spice: Red pepper flakes (or Aleppo pepper for a more authentic touch) add a pleasant warmth that awakens the palate.